stakater/developer-handbook/content/api/json-guidelines.md

 ## Should: Empty array values should not be null

-Empty array values can unambiguously be represented as the the empty list, [].
+Empty array values can unambiguously be represented as the empty list: `[]`

 ## Should: Enumerations should be represented as Strings